 1. Soon after you make Paal Payasam (read recipe here), sprinkle a little sugar on its top.
 Thin layer won’t form on its surface.

-2. After pouring first extract coconut milk to your payasam/pradhaman, never allow your payasam to boil well.
-Heat well and take off from flame just before it starts boiling.
+2. After pouring the first extract of coconut milk into your payasam/pradhaman, never allow your payasam to boil well.
+Heat well and take off from the flame just before it starts boiling.

 4. While preparing palada pradhaman, never add sugar together.
-Instead sprinkle sugar little by little.
-If so your pradhaman gets good pink colour.
+Instead, sprinkle sugar little by little.
+If so, your pradhaman gets a good pink colour.

 You can go through the gallery to read a few pradhaman and payasam recipes.